 The Forsythia Shrub, Is It For You?

-It is the season for forsythia in the sun and shadow days of April showers.
-Mine is blooming full and fair this year, with its shining golden presence in the midst of verdant green of mid-spring.
-But with Ohio’s late propensity of frosty weather it isn’t always dependably showy.
+It is the season for the brilliant yellow forsythia in the sun and shadow days of April showers.
+My forsythia shrub is blooming full and fair this year, with its shining golden presence in the midst of verdant green of mid-spring.
+But with Ohio’s late propensity to frosty weather it isn’t always dependably showy.

 This spring, however, exhibits just why forsythia shrubs are so popular.
 The pleasing color of yellow catches the fleeting sunlight that breaks through April shower’s fast moving clouds, and almost sings in the landscape.
 It seems I can see from a mile away in my flat windblown views.

 The forsythia blooms with the peak of the daffodils and the spectrum of yellows match perfectly with the shades of this season’s green full of yellow-greens.
 It is a classic spring garden picture, and the one I always think of when picturing springtime in my mind. this is the type of idea that Pamela Harper describes in her book, Color Echoes: Harmonizing Color in the Garden which suggests echoing the colors of plants in pairing them together.
 In a large scale view the matching of golden yellows in the blooms of forsythia and a narcissus like “Dutch Master”.
 My forsythia bushes always precede the Cherry and apple tree blooms, so they and the narcissus stand out like beacons in the garden.

 Pros and Cons of Planting Forsythia Intermedia